-VI.
+IV.
 SUMMARY OF ARGUMENT

 In Miller v.
 Alabama, 132 S. Ct.
-2455 (2012), the United States Supreme Court held that the mandatory imposition of sentences of life without the possibility of parole on juvenile offenders convicted of murder is unconstitutional.
-At the time the Petitioner Gary Griffin was sentenced for a crime he committed as a juvenile, state law mandated that he be sentenced to life without parole.
-As applied to juvenile offenders, this mandatory scheme is unconstitutional pursuant to Miller.

-Miller applies retroactively to the Petitioner, as well as to all other similarly situated individuals, including several additional petitioners with cases pending before this Court.
-See Lockhart vs. Norman, No. SC93335; McElroy vs. Bowersox, No. SC93465; and Collier v.
-Norman, No. SC92980.
-Miller announced a substantive rule, which pursuant to U.S. Supreme Court precedent applies retroactively.
-Further, even assuming the rule is procedural, Miller is a watershed rule of criminal procedure that applies retroactively.
-Moreover, Miller must be applied retroactively because, once the Court determines that a punishment is cruel and unusual when imposed on a child, any continuing imposition of that sentence is itself a violation of the Eighth Amendment; the date upon which a mandatory life without parole sentence is imposed cannot convert it into a constitutional sentence.
+2455 (2012), the United States Supreme Court held that the mandatory imposition of life without parole sentences on juvenile offenders is unconstitutional.
+Instead, Miller requires that a sentencer make an individualized determination of the juvenile's level of culpability, taking into account the unique characteristics associated with his young age.
+When Respondents were convicted of murder for offenses they committed as juveniles, they received mandatory life without parole sentences which, pursuant to Miller, are unconstitutional.
+Miller applies retroactively to these Respondents and to other cases that have become final after the expiration of the period for direct review, for four primary reasons.
+First, the United States Supreme Court has already applied Miller retroactively by affording relief in Kuntrell Jackson's case, which was before the Court on collateral review.
+Second, Miller announced a substantive rule, which pursuant to Supreme Court precedent applies retroactively.
+Third, Miller is a watershed rule of criminal procedure that applies retroactively.
+Finally, Miller must be applied retroactively because, once the Court determines that a punishment is cruel and unusual when imposed on a child, any continuing imposition of that sentence is itself a violation of the Eighth Amendment; an arbitrary date on the calendar cannot deem a sentence constitutional which the United States Supreme Court has now declared cruel and unusual punishment.

-VII.
-ARGUMENT
+V. ARGUMENT

-A. Miller Reaffirms The U.S. Supreme Court's Recognition That Children

-Are Categorically Less Deserving Of The Harshest Forms Of Punishment
+A. The U.S. Supreme Court Has Repeatedly Held That Children Are Categorically Less Deserving Of The Harshest Forms Of Punishment

 In Roper v.
 Simmons, 543 U.S. 551 (2005), Graham v.
 Florida, 560 U.S. 48 (2010), and Miller v.
 Alabama, 132 S. Ct.
-2455 (2012), the U.S. Supreme Court recognized that children are fundamentally different from adults and categorically less deserving of the harshest forms of punishments.
+2455 (2012), the U.S. Supreme Court recognized that children are fundamentally different from adults and categorically less deserving of the harshest punishments.

 Relying on Roper, the U.S. Supreme Court in Graham cited three essential characteristics which distinguish youth from adults for culpability purposes:

-[a]s compared to adults, juveniles have a "lack of maturity and an underdeveloped sense of responsibility"; they "are more vulnerable or susceptible to negative influences and outside pressures, including peer pressure"; and their characters are "not as well formed."
+As compared to adults, juveniles have a "lack of maturity and an underdeveloped sense of responsibility"; they "are more vulnerable or susceptible to negative influences and outside pressures, including peer pressure"; and their characters are "not as well formed."